Breast Lift St. Louis

 - Around the areola and down to the breast crease

 - Around the areola, vertically down to the breast crease, and horizontally across the breast inframammary fold crease

 What will recovery be like?

 You will be sent home from your procedure with bandages applied to your incisions and in a comfortable bra.
 You will also need to wear a good bra throughout your breast lift recovery to support your breasts and minimize swelling as your breasts heal.

 These instructions will include how to care for your breasts after surgery, what medications to take both orally and to apply topically to your incisions to aid healing and prevent infection.
 You will also be given written instructions on medication usage, local wound care, and what specific warning signs you should look for at the surgical site or in your general health.

 Why should I choose Dr. Rottler and Dr. Hulsey?

-Dr. Rottler is incredibly skilled and experienced in cosmetic surgery of the face, body, and breasts, and is committed to providing his patients with the best possible results.
-With over 25 years of experience and membership in many prestigious medical associations, rest assured that your procedure will give you the body you’ve dreamed of.
+Dr. Paul Rottler and Dr. Hulsey are incredibly skilled and experienced in cosmetic surgery of the face, body, and breasts, and are committed to providing their patients with the best possible results.
+Dr. Rottler has over 25 years of experience and membership in many prestigious medical associations, rest assured that your procedure will give you the body you’ve dreamed of.